-Most biological diversity survives without human interventions to maintain it.
-But as natural areas become progressively modified by human activities, maintaining a diversity of ecosytems, species, and genes will increasingly depend on intervention by applying specific technologies.
-A spectrum of technologies are available to support maintenance of biological diversity (defined in box 1-A),
+Most biological diversity survives without human intervention to maintain it.
+But as natural areas become progressively modified by human activities, maintaining a diversity of ecosystems, species, and genes will increasingly depend on intervention by applying specific technologies.
+A spectrum of technologies is available to support maintenance of biological diversity (defined in box A).